-A single click and hold on a node in the knowledge base brings up a pane on the lower left hand side of the screen.
+A single click and hold on a node in the knowledge graph brings up a pane on the lower left hand side of the screen.
 You can use this to show different information about a node on the graph and change the colour of the nodes.

 Query Settings can be accessed under the cog icon at the right hand of the horizontal icon set.
 The following settings are available

 This option allows you to organise your nodes, lock them into position, and then use the visualiser to explore the knowledge graph, clicking to reveal connections and details about the nodes without them jumping out of place.

 If you want to tidy your nodes by aligning them all horizontally or vertically, you can do this through the Query Builder menu, described below.
 You need to first unlock the nodes so they can be automatically aligned for you.

 There is 1 inference setting that can be changed.